growilabs/growi-org/docs/en/README.md

   details:
   - title: Authentication and group management
     icon: lock
-    description: It uses an authentication mechanism based on <a href="http://www.passportjs.org/"> Passport </a>, and supports login using LDAP authentication and OAuth providers. <br /> In addition, from v3.0, access control for each group is implemented, enabling more flexible page management.
+    description: It uses an authentication mechanism based on <a href="http://www.passportjs.org/"> Passport </a>, and supports login using SAML, LDAP and OAuth providers (GitHub/Twitter/Google). <br /> In addition, access control for each group is implemented, it provides more flexible page management.
   - title: Public Wiki
     icon: users
     description: Public Wiki can also be published by allowing guest users to view.